GSA/search.digitalgov.gov/_posts/2015-11-02-monthly-reports.md

 **Impressions:** Number of times a module is displayed, whether it is clicked on or not.
 Not all modules are displayed for all queries.
 Each time a module is displayed it is counted as one impression.

 **Clickthru Rate (CTR):** The rate (expressed in a percentage) at which searchers click on a module.
 This rate is calculated by dividing the total number of clicks by the total number of impressions.
-CTR is useful to measure the performance of specific campaigns, such as [best bets](/manual/best-bets.html) for seasonal events.
+CTR is useful to measure the performance of specific campaigns, such as [Best Bets](/manual/best-bets.html) for seasonal events.

 **Raw count:** Total number of times the query was submitted.
 The raw count is provided in the downloadable CSV files only.